How to self-learn sword?

 What do almost all teachers of the art say about self-learn sword?

-I have never met a high-level practitioner of any martial art suggest it can be self-taught.
+I have never met a high-level practitioner of any martial art suggested it can be self-taught.
 There are laws and rules in using a weapon.
 It is not simply mixing paints and trial and error will produce the tint and hue one wants.
 When you remove a teacher from the learning process you are robbing yourself of hundreds and hundreds of years of experience and knowledge.

 When you are just starting out you need the guidance.
 It is integral to learning the correct way.
 It is important to been steered away and shielded from bad habits.
 A teacher never left me to incubate on my own and provide no instruction.
 The highest level martial artists are not self-taught.
 No one had a history of self-learning the sword.
-The rumors that most people latch on to is that Musashi self-taught but that is a myth.
-So let go of the ideas that there is some grand tradition of learning sword by yourself.
+The rumors that most people latch on to is that Musashi Miyamoto was self-taught but that is a complete myth.
+So let go of the ideas that there is some grand tradition of learning the sword by yourself.

 Reasons to self-learn sword.